Krobix/Slimpedia/README.md

 # Slimpedia
-A simple wiki written in python.
+A simple, databaseless wiki written in python.